-Decision and notification:
+Decision and notification: 24 February

 Positive assessment of the second phase is a requirement for the third phase, the interview.
 You will be informed

 Phase 3 – Admission interview

 Positive assessment of all three phases is a requirement

-2 March 2021, 12:30 – online via Zoom (details will follow)
+– online via zoom (link will follow)